Balotelli celebrates goal by taunting Besiktas manager who said he 'has no brain'

 While playing for Manchester City in a pre-season match against LA Galaxy in 2013, Balotelli infamously tried a backheel finish that went awry.

-That attempt infuriated his manager Roberto Mancini, who immediately took Balotelli out of the game.
+That attempt infuriated City manager Roberto Mancini, who immediately took Balotelli out of the game.

 Working as a pundit at the time, Yalcin said of the forward: "He has no brain, if I were in Mancini's shoes I would fire him!"